 The Parthians now reverted to the original royal line for a successor to the throne, whom they found in another brother of the elder Phraotes, Artabanus, uncle of the last king.
-Artabanus appears to have followed these plunderers up; but in a campaigu against the Thogarii, says Justin, ho was wounded in the arm and died at once,-possibly because the weapon was poisoned.
-One is strongly tempted to identify these "Thogarii" with the "Tochari", who, together with the "Asii, Pasiani, and Sacaranii", are mentioned by Strabo as being the best known of the Sacaon tribes who crossed the
+Artabanus appears to have followed these plunderers up; but in a campaign against the Thogarii, says Justin, he was wounded in the arm and died at once,-possibly because the weapon was poisoned.
+One is strongly tempted to identify these "Thogarii" with the "Tochari", who, together with the "Asii, Pasiani, and Sacarauli",2 are mentioned by Strabo as being the best known of the Sacaen tribes who crossed the

-1 Justin XLII.
-1-2.
+1 Justin XLII, 1-2.

-[·] Geog.
-XI, 8, 2, Von Gutschmidt thinks all these names attempt to render "Yuoi-Chi" in Greek,
+Geog.
+XI, 8.
+2. Von Gutschmidt thinks all these names attempt to render "Yuei-Chi" in Greek.

-Jaxartes and invaded Bactria.
-The Tochari appear to have established themselves on a more or less permanent footing in Sogdiana, and so would naturally be the chief opponents of the Parthians.
-The Sacae appear to have exacted tribute in a most extortionate manner from the people bordering on the country they had overrun, forcing them to pay a certain sum of money on condition that their lands should only be overrun and plundered at certain scasons.
+Jaxartes and invaded Bactria.1 The Tochari appear to have established themselves on a more or less permanent footing in Sogdiana, and so would naturally be the chief opponents of the Parthians.
+The Sacae appear to have exacted tribute in a most extortionate manner from the people bordering on the country they had overrun, forcing them to pay a certain sum of money on condition that their lands should only be overrun and plundered at certain seasons.2

 To Heliocles belongs the melancholy distinction of being the last king of Northern Bactria.
 The Bactrians were indeed little in a fit state to cope with the situation.
 Their life-blood had been drained by the Indian schemes of preceding kings, and the consequent withdrawal of the more able and adventurous among them to seek a more extended career in the new addition to the Empire; and, as in the case of every nation which has tried to conquer the East without taking the utmost precaution to preserve the integrity of their race from intermixing with the subject stock, the East was gradually absorbing them into itself.
-As we have already observed, the coins begin to show that Greek standards of thought and manners were oradually becoming less and less carefully adhered to : and on account of the state of Bactria, presumably shortly after the invasion of the Sacæ, confirms the view that Bactria I had little that was Greek loft in it at the time of its final overthrow.
-From the annals of Chang-Kien we learn that the Ta-Hia or Bactrians were very like the other tribes between Forghana and Au-Si (Parthia).
-These people all spoke various dialects, but all understood one another: they were agricultural, treated their wives with an exaggerated respect, and allowed them great liberty, and were all distinguished by deep set eyes and thick beards.
-They were bad and cowardly soldiers, and only fond of trade."
-The description of the Bactrians here given by one who was evidently a close and accurate observer, shows fairly conclusively to what extent the process of stands Justin.
+As we have already observed, the coins begin to show that Greek standards of thought and manners were gradually becoming less and less carefully adhered to : and on account of the state of Bactria, presumably shortly after the invasion of the Sacæ, confirms the view that Bactria 1 had little that was Greek left in it at the time of its final overthrow.
+From the annals of Chang-Kien ' we learn that the Ta-Hia or Bactrians were very like the other tribes between Ferghana and An-Si (Parthia).
+These people all spoke various dialects, but all understood one another; they were agricultural, treated their wives with an exaggerated respect, and allowed them great liberty, and were all distinguished by deep set eyes and thick beards.
+They were bad and cowardly soldiers, and only fond of trade.3 The description of the Bactrians here given by one who was evidently a close and accurate observer, shows fairly conclusively to what extent the process of

-1 In a previous chapter.
-I have tried to point out the likelihood of a Stream Held pywddiom in Dactini-an altoriginal substratum whose oxistence points to the constant tendency of the Northern tribes to more southwards and westwards, which had began before the coming of the Inania.
+1 In a previous chapter, I have tried to point out the likelihood of a Sacasan Helot population in Bactria - an aboriginal substratum whose existence points to the constant tendency of the Northern tribes to move southwards and westwards, which had begun before the coming of the Iranians.